jaypalexa/baseballink/pages/about-us.md

   <h3>Disclaimers and All That</h3>
   <p>Not all the pictures and quoted content are ours.
 In such cases, the original source is noted, usually via a hyperlink.</p>
   <p>All original content within is copyrighted to the author of each item unless otherwise indicated.
-Presentation of content is copyrighted © 2000-2018 by Baseball Ink.
+Presentation of content is copyrighted &copy; 2000-2019 by Baseball Ink.
 Articles may be edited for clarity, content, and/or space.
 Offending, irrelevant, or idiotic comments may be deleted.</p>
   <p>We are not responsible for anything, explicit or implied.
 All rights reserved.
 Please contact us before using or quoting any materials herein.
 Mumbo.
 Jumbo.</p>

   <h3>Terms and Conditions</h3>